AdobeDocs/commerce-operations.en/help/_includes/templated/glossary.md

 The structure of data in a database.
 Defines how data is organized and how data relationships are governed, including all constraints applied to the data.
-A module can contain fragments of the database schema if that module has data that needs to be stored in the database.
+A module can contain fragments of the database schema if that module has data that must be stored in the database.

 _Term attributes:_